5 Community Engagement Strategies for Nonprofits

 Number 4

-Participate in community events
+Participate in Community Events

 Number 5

-Additionally, it’ll make it easier for people to understand your mission and how they can get involved.
 Charity Digital’s How to put storytelling at the heart of fundraising is a comprehensive resource on how to create content that tells your nonprofit’s story.
 User-generated content is an excellent option for any organization to utilize.
 It saves you time and helps your org to reinforce relationships with supporters.

 “User-generated content is media — including photos, videos, graphics, stories, etc. — that is contributed by individual users of a website or social media platform.
 User-generated content is valuable because it eases the burden of creating original content from the organization itself, while at the same opening up ample opportunities for increased engagement and participation.
 It inspires fans and advocates, encourages creativity, and shows that the organization values it supporters.” –Telling Your Non-Profit’s Story through User-Generated Content via Georgetown University’s Center for Social Impact in Communication.